Here you’ll find answers to the most frequently asked questions we get.

 Electrical Efficiency: 60-70 %

-Alkaline FCs were one of the first FCs developed and was used on space missions in the 1960s to provide both drinking water and electricity.
-AFC are easily poisoned by small quantities of CO2, and is therefore primarily employed in controlled aerospace and underwater environments.
+AFCs were one of the first fuel cells developed and were used on space missions in the 1960s to provide both drinking water and electricity.
+AFCs are easily poisoned by small quantities of CO2, for which reason they’re primarily employed in controlled aerospace and underwater environments.

 Phosphoric Acid Fuel Cell (PAFC)